Back to Song Library

 About Summer

 This Summer page turns the best-known melody from Kikujiro into a clear letter-note page, so players can work on the familiar Joe Hisaishi theme without needing a piano score or a fan-transcribed image chart.
-Summer is also commonly searched as Kikujiro Summer, Joe Hisaishi Summer, and Kikujiro no Natsu Theme.
-It is aimed at players searching for Summer Joe Hisaishi ocarina tabs or Summer Joe Hisaishi tin whistle notes, while still keeping a intermediate reading flow for this popular song melody melody.
+Summer is also commonly searched as Kikujiro Summer, Joe Hisaishi Summer, Kikujiro no Natsu Theme, and 菊次郎的夏天.
+It is aimed at players searching for Summer Joe Hisaishi ocarina tabs or Summer Joe Hisaishi tin whistle notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this film, tv & game theme.
+The page keeps that search intent inside an intermediate reading flow instead of pushing visitors toward staff-heavy notation.

 Summer comes from Kikujiro and is one of Joe Hisaishi's most recognized compositions.
 Its soundtrack identity, clear hook, and later rearrangements outside the film have helped turn it into a high-recognition melody well beyond the original movie audience.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.